visserle/AnkiOps/README.md

 ### Markdown Files

 One Markdown file is one deck.
-In a deck, each note is separated by a blank line, three dashes, and another blank line:
+Each note is separated by a blank line, three dashes, and another blank line:

 ```markdown
 Q: Question text here